Le5tes/bloggs/README.md

 # BLOGGS

-Building a blogging app in express with aws dynamoDB
+Building a simple blogging app in express with aws dynamoDB